WebOfTrust/keri/docs/Q-and-A-Security.md

 In short: A Sybil in KERI has at most the power of DDOS attack.

 KERI distributed hash table (DHT) is most vulnerable to Sybil attacking/corrupting a portion of a table.
 They can't rewrite the cache so a Sybil attack cannot invalidate KERI, but they can DDOS the pipeline of KELs with invalid KELs so the user never get a valid KEL to process.
-KERIdemlia would, for example, be DDOS-able if it were used to index KERI nodes; KERI verifying data before replicating it slows down DHT formation, but keeps the DHT safer from Sybil attacks via user-permissioning or micro “reputation system”.\
+KERIdemlia would, for example, be DDOS-able if it were used to index KERI nodes; KERI verifying data before replicating it slows down DHT formation, but keeps the DHT safer from Sybil attacks via user-permission-ing or micro “reputation system”.\
-Sidenote: user-permissioning of watchers is where most of this verification happens at scale
+Side note: user-permission-ing of watchers is where most of this verification happens at scale

 ---